Founder of VentureLift Africa, Nairobi, Kenya

-Wilmot recently worked as the Director of East Africa with an U.S. investment firm, CrossBoundary LLC, leading the transaction advisory practice for East Africa from Nairobi.
+He previously worked as the Director of East Africa with CrossBoundary LLC, leading the transaction advisory practice for East Africa from Nairobi.
 Under his leadership, this group served as the transaction team for a USAID Presidential Trade Africa initiative, the East Africa Trade and Investment Hub.
 The team facilitated over $120 million in closed transactions in two years and established the firm’s most successful advisory office.
-Prior, Wilmot worked with the International Finance Corporation in Washington DC, executing investments totaling over $300million and managing a portfolio of $2.5billion with the private equity and financial institutions groups.
-At the IFC, he was also Senior Advisor to the CEO on entrepreneurship initiatives in Africa, Asia and the Middle East, in conjunction with the Global Agenda Council on Youth Unemployment at the World Economic Forum.
+Prior, Wilmot worked with the International Finance Corporation in Washington DC, executing investments totaling over $300 million and managing a portfolio of $2.5 billion with the private equity and financial institutions groups.
+At the IFC, he was also Senior Advisor to the CEO on entrepreneurship initiatives in Africa, Asia and the Middle East, in conjunction with the World Economic Forum.
 He also helped develop IFC’s strategy on fragile and conflict-affected situations.
 Wilmot began his career in Africa supporting businesses and governments as a consultant to the clearinghouse of COMESA in Zimbabwe, creating new strategies for efficiently managing exchange controls and international trade.

 In other roles, Wilmot executed over $4 billion in transactions as a venture capital investor focusing on minority and women-led businesses with the Commonwealth Enterprise Fund in Boston, a technology M&A investment banker with JPMorgan H&Q to Silicon Valley and international companies in San Francisco and a private placement and IPO investment banker with Merrill Lynch in New York.
 Wilmot has also worked with the finance and strategy team of ABC Television (Walt Disney Company) in the office of the CFO in Los Angeles.